-What is Dental filling?
+What is tooth filling?

 Tooth fillings are a type of treatment used to replace tooth structure that has been lost due to decay or trauma.

-In a Dental filling the decayed and damaged portion of the tooth is removed and a dental material is placed to prevent further damage and restore function and appearance.
+In a Tooth filling the decayed and damaged portion of the tooth is removed and a dental material is placed to prevent further damage and restore function and appearance.
 The replacement material may be made of porcelain, glass ionomer, composite resin, gold, or silver amalgam.

 Let’s learn about the structure of the tooth: